-That doesn’t mean it can’t happen at home.
+IUI is almost always performed by a medical professional.
+However, that doesn’t mean IUI can’t happen at home.
 Some trained midwives make house calls for this procedure.

 What you need for an insemination at home will again depend on whether you’re doing ICI and which of the two sperm options you’re using:

 - frozen sperm (ordered through a sperm bank)

 When doing a home insemination, you should also consider: